mrkuz/kradle/README.md

 }
 ```

-Adds the task `analyzeTestCoverage`, which runs test coverage analysis and creates HTML reports.
+Adds the task `analyzeTestCoverage`, which runs enabled test coverage tools and creates HTML reports.

 - [Kover](https://github.com/Kotlin/kotlinx-kover), report can be found in _build/reports/kover/_